xcore/sc_xtcp/module_xtcp/doc/system.rst

 The server runs on a single logical core and connects to the XMOS Ethernet MAC component.
-It can then connect to several client tasks over XC channels.
+It can then connect to several client tasks over xC channels.
 To enable this option the define ``XTCP_USE_SEPARATE_MAC`` needs to be set to ``1`` in the ``xtcp_conf.h`` file in your application and run the :c:func:`xtcp_server` function.